joshamilton/Hamilton_acI_2017/manuscript/manuscript.md

 ## Metatranscriptome Sampling and Sequencing

 This study used four metatranscriptomes obtained as part of a larger study of gene expression in freshwater microbial communities.
 Additional information about these samples can be found in the Supplemental Text S1.
-All protocols and scripts for sample collection, RNA extraction, rRNA depletion, sequencing, and bioinformatic analysis can be found on Github (https://github.com/McMahonLab/OMD-TOIL, DOI:######).
+All protocols and scripts for sample collection, RNA extraction, rRNA depletion, sequencing, and bioinformatic analysis can be found on Github ([https://github.com/McMahonLab/OMD-TOIL](https://github.com/McMahonLab/OMD-TOIL), [DOI:10.5281/zenodo.839851](https://doi.org/10.5281/zenodo.839850)).
 Metadata for the four samples used in this study can be found in Table S6, and the raw RNA sequences can be found on the National Center for Biotechnology Information's Sequence Read Archive (SRA) under BioProject PRJNA362825.

 ## Identification of acI SAGs and Actinobacterial MAGs